saeyslab/ViVAE/README.md

 This dataset contains cells from multiple stages of zebrafish embryo development.
 The authors provide labels of distinct cell lineages.

-We compare t-SNE, UMAP, a vanilla VAE, default ViVAE and ViVAE-EncoderOnly (a decoder-less model that implements parametric stochastic MDS with GPU acceleration).
+We compare *t*-SNE, UMAP, a vanilla VAE, default ViVAE and ViVAE-EncoderOnly (a decoder-less model that implements parametric stochastic MDS with GPU acceleration).
+The analysis in our paper focuses on the differences between neighbour-embedding algorithms (which tend to form separate clusters) and multi-dimensional scaling algorithms (which produce more continuous represerntations).
 We use encoder indicatrices to describe different manners of latent space distortion by the three VAE-based models.

 <hr>